senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 2. **[remix browser-solidity](https://github.com/ethereum/browser-solidity)**: "IDE" to write, compile and deploy contracts (off-line version installed, see ```~/browser-solidity/index.html```).
 You find the online version here: https://ethereum.github.io/browser-solidity
 3. **[truffle framework](http://truffleframework.com/)**: A development framework for contracts and DApps.
 4. **Sublime Text**: Installation includes the "ethereum package" that provides syntax highlighting for ```.sol``` files.
-5. **Chrome browse**: Unfortunately Firefox is not that good supported by browser-solidity, thus Chrome was added for better look and feel.
+5. **Chrome Browser**: Unfortunately Firefox is not that good supported by browser-solidity, thus Chrome was added for better look and feel.

 ### Important Links - in order of importance ;)